 I'm sure you're quite familiar with the Doppler effect: you send an RF signal at a given frequency to a target, and if this object/person is moving the reflected signal's frequency will be shifted.

 This is the reason why a fire truck's siren has a higher pitch when the truck is going towards you than when it is going away.
-Anyway, this is the module you can find on ebay:
+Anyway, this is the module you can find online:

 You'll notice the 4 patch antennas to send/receive the 10.525GHz.
 This frequency is really nice as the sensor will still work if there is some wood/plastic in front of it!